 Remove Vinegar Stain On Marble Countertop

-Soooo we bought a new house that has marble countertops in the kitchen...
-I was cleaning the coffeemaker w/vinegar, like I always have 1x/month & it left a huge stain!
+Soooo... we bought a new house that has marble countertops in the kitchen...
+I was cleaning the coffee maker with vinegar, like I always do 1x/month, and it left a huge stain!

-It seems like it traced the bottom of the coffeemaker on the countertop.
+It seems like it traced the bottom of the coffee maker on the countertop and left a big mess all around it.

 In reading your site...
 I'm sooooo in trouble, what should I do?